rdmorganiser/rdmorganiser.github.io/en/first-project-phase.md

 First projekt phase
 ===================

 *Most of RDMO was developed during the first project phase from November 2015 - April 2017.
 On this page, we document the description of the project and the workpackages.
-Please note that the information on this page is there for not up to date.*
+Please note that the information on this page is no longer up to date.*

 Project description
 -------------------